Nevada Water Resources Research Institute

 NWRRI RFPs

-There are two opportunities annually to receive funding through the National Institutes for Water Resources (NIWR): Nevada Water Resources Research Grants and National Competetive Grants.
+There are two opportunities annually to receive funding through the NIWR: Nevada Water Resources Research Grants [104(b)] and National Competitive Grants [104(g)].

 Nevada Water Resources Research Grants [104(b)]

-Nevada was granted approximately $125,000 to be used annually for research projects in the state.
-Nevada Water Resources Research grants are summarized below:
+Nevada was granted approximately $146,000 to be used annually for research projects and student training in the state.
+Nevada Water Resources Research Grants must meet the following criteria:

-• Proposals should be for research and information transfer projects that are for a duration of 12 to 24 months.
+• Proposals should be for research and information transfer projects that are for a duration of 12 months.

 • Indirect costs may not be charged but can be used as match.